Kochurovskyi/Business_Analytics/README.md

 •	gift - 20 / 0.20

-•	newslette - 15, / 0.05
+•	newslette - 15 / 0.05

 •	seminar - 23.0 / 0.30

-For a greedy algorithm I will use most effective marketing channels firstly and move forward to less effective in our case I will all all Seminars with the highest success factor and implement it to Savings product with the highest revenue (400) and finish with gifts implemented to Mortgage.
+For a greedy algorithm I will use most effective marketing channels firstly and move forward to less effective.
+In our case I will use all Seminars with the highest success factor and implement it to Savings product with the highest revenue (400) firstly and finish with gifts implemented to Mortgage.
 Then I will iterate till the budget’s finished.
 This is how it works.

-And in the end I will have such results for different limits of budget like in the example bellow (for $20000):
+And a result l have got such results for different limits of budget like in the example bellow (for $20000):

 •	Budget limit: 20000

-•	Total offers:546
+•	Total offers: 546

-•	Number of Mortgage offers:273, Number of Pension offers:273, Number of Savings offers:367
+•	Number of Mortgage offers: 273, Number of Pension offers: 273, Number of Savings offers: 367

 •	Campaign cost: 18031.0